 prof. Karolien De Bosscher (PhD)

-Research professor (Faculty of Medicine and Health Sciences, UGent)
+Full professor (Faculty of Medicine and Health Sciences, UGent)

 Co-founder of the foundation Benelux Nuclear Receptors

 Glucocorticoids are essential drugs in the treatment protocols of lymphoid malignancies.
 These steroidal hormones trigger apoptosis of the malignant cells by binding to the glucocorticoid receptor (GR), which is a member of the nuclear receptor superfamily.

 Long term glucocorticoid treatment is limited by two major problems:

 - glucocorticoid-related side effects, which hampers patient quality of life, and

 - the onset of glucocorticoid resistance, which is a gradual process that is inevitable in many patients.

 This emphasizes the need to re-evaluate and optimize the widespread use of glucocorticoids in lymphoid malignancies.

 To achieve these goals, a deep understanding of the mechanisms governing glucocorticoid responsiveness is required.
 In addition, no clinical test to determine the glucocorticoid responsiveness of patients in an early stage is in place.
 Hence, glucocorticoid-resistant patients continue to receive extended glucocorticoid treatment, and thus needlessly carry the burden of the glucocorticoid-related side effects.